 Content: a physical or Digital Object that is part of Europe's cultural and/or scientific heritage, typically held by a Data Provider or by a data provider of the Data Partner.

-Copyright office hours: an informal, unrecorded event where participants share thoughts and engage in discussions about practical questions in relation to copyright and digital cultural heritage.
+Copyright office hours: an informal, unrecorded event in which participants share thoughts and engage in discussions about practical questions in relation to copyright and digital cultural heritage.
 A moderator and a special guest with expertise on the topic at hand lead the session, but all participants are given the equal right to participate.